JanJaapZ/notes/ec2.md

 budget can be used to sent alert when overspent

 ## EC2 basics
-EC2 popular offering: Elastic compute cloud - infra as a service
+EC2 popular offering: Elastic compute cloud - which is basically infra as a service (IAAS)
 - VM's
 - Store data - EBS
 - load control - ELB